Elizabeth Massingberd1

 M, #27968, b.
 1505, d.
 19 September 1534

-Thomas Berkeley, 6th Lord Berkeley also went by the nick-name of Thomas 'the Hopeful'.1 He was educated at St. Omer, France.1 He was invested as a Knight, Order of the Garter (K.G.) in 1533.1 He succeeded to the title of 6th Lord Berkeley [E., 1421] on 22 January 1532/33, by writ.1 He held the office of Constable and Porter of Berkeley Castle on 8 March 1532/33, and Keeper of the Park.1
+Thomas Berkeley, 6th Lord Berkeley also went by the nick-name of Thomas 'the Hopeful'.1 He was educated at St. Omer, FranceG.1 He was appointed Knight, Order of the Garter (K.G.) in 1533.1 He succeeded as the 6th Lord Berkeley [E., 1421] on 22 January 1532/33.1 He held the office of Constable and Porter of Berkeley Castle on 8 March 1532/33, and Keeper of the Park.1

 Children of Thomas Berkeley, 6th Lord Berkeley and Anne Savage